ryantanlien/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to clear all applicants from the list
+1. User requests to clear all applicants from the list.
 2. LinkedOUT clears the list of all applicants.

 [Back to top <img src="images/back-to-top-icon.png" width="25px" />](#table-of-contents)